-After centuries of control by several European powers, the land that would become Mississippi became a part of the United States at the close of the 18th century.
-For the next twenty years, the Mississippi Territory featured international controversy, the arduous establishment of an American government, a flood of immigration, a bitter war, and a divisive path towards statehood.
+Over the next roughly two decades, the area that would become Mississippi experienced a long and winding path towards statehood as a part of the United States.
+This era featured international controversy, the arduous establishment of an American government, a flood of immigration, a bitter war, the growth of slavery, and a divisive path towards statehood all along a backdrop of Native Nations clinging to their way of life.
 These events remain significant today for their importance in understanding both the state’s founding and their influence in shaping much of Mississippi’s early development.

 End of the European era

 Spain, the last European power to control the region, signed the Treaty of San Lorenzo (Pinckney’s Treaty) in 1795 in which it recognized the 31st parallel as the boundary between Spanish Florida and the United States.
 This compact finally cleared the way for American settlement north of that line after years of disagreement.
 Spanish officials had second thoughts almost immediately after signing the treaty, and for over two years presented numerous excuses for not evacuating the area.
 Making this tense situation worse was Andrew Ellicott, who the United States sent to participate in the joint survey of the 31st parallel required by the treaty.
 Ellicott took upon himself the unauthorized responsibility for establishing American control and maintaining order.
 Unfortunately, he lacked the necessary diplomatic skills to interact with Spanish officials, and open conflict almost resulted on numerous occasions.
 Finally, after numerous delays, the Spanish relinquished control of the area in March 1798.